A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Related works

-While existing MACS demonstrate effectiveness, they suffer from two critical limitations: (1) scalability constraints that hinder seamless integration of new LLMs, and (2) suboptimal performance due to inefficient utilization and limited exploration of different LLMs' responses.
-In this work, we propose SMACS that incorporates the advantages of prior and posterior approaches.
-It enables scalable instance-level LLM selection via RPS strategy, and extends the diversity of responses while making full use of them via designed EPE mechanism.
+While existing MCS demonstrate effectiveness, they suffer from two critical limitations: (1) scalability constraints that hinder seamless integration of new LLMs, and (2) suboptimal performance due to inefficient utilization and limited exploration of different LLMs' responses.
+In this work, we propose SMCS that incorporates the advantages of prior and posterior approaches.
+It enables scalable instance-level LLM selection via RPS strategy, and extends the diversity of responses while making full use of them via designed EPE.